marinade-finance/marinade-ts-sdk/DEVELOPMENT.md

 ## Testing

-The tests consist of two parts - unit tests and integration tests.
+The tests consist of two parts - `unit tests` and `integration tests`.

 ### Unit testing